techEmprez/Hello_Rails/README.md

 # Hello_Rails

-> This project is basically teaching about ruby on rails usage and installation.
+> This project is basically teaching about ruby on rails first usage and installation process.

 ## Built With